DylanPJackson/advent_of_code_2019/1_day/README.md

 was too large.
 I tried to figure out why and realized it was because the recursive function would stop when any one of the elements met the conditional I set, not when they all met the conditional.
+I opted instead to use a rather klunky for/while loop combination, to ensure that the update was done to each individual cell, rather than all at once.
+1. There is a significant difference between data frames and lists, and I definitely have a lot still to learn about them
+2. You need to be a lot more careful with your conditional statements in a recursive function if working with vectors
+3. How to write a function in R
+4. What the Reduce function is
+5. How to index into a list and data frame